-4.3.
-Tests of identical distribution
+4.3 Tests of Identical Distribution

-There is empirical evidence in the forecasting literature that predictors' Granger-causality is unstable over time: see Rossi (2013) and Stock and Watson (1996, 2003, 2007).
+There is empirical evidence in the forecasting literature that predictors' Granger-causality is unstable over time: see Stock and Watson (1996, 2003, 2007) and Rossi (2013).
 Here, we are concerned that the distribution of the PITs might have changed over time.
-We therefore investigate the stability of the first and second (non-central) moments of the PITs using Andrews' (1993) test.
-Tables 6 and 7 provide the results for the one- and four-quarter-ahead forecast horizons, respectively, where, again, for the case of h = 4, we report the minimum p-value across the various independent subsets h periods apart.
+We investigate the stability of the first and second (non-central) moments of the PITs using Andrews' (1993) test.
+Tables 6 and 7 provide the results for one- and four-quarter-ahead forecast horizons, respectively, where, again, for the case of h = 4, we report the minimum p-value across the various independent subsets h-1 periods apart.
 Table 6 shows that we reject the stability of the PITs of output growth for a few nominal interest rate predictors in the ADL model, as well as in the BMA-MC3 model.
 There is less evidence of instabilities in density forecasts of inflation.
-As Table 7 suggests, there is stronger evidence of instabilities in the four-quarter-ahead predictive densities of both output growth and inflation: the test detects instabilities with the ADL model when several predictors are used (e.g., interest rates and real money when predicting output growth and exchange rates, capacity utilization and M1 when predicting inflation).
+As Table 7 suggests, there is stronger evidence of instabilities in the four-quarter-ahead predictive densities of both output growth and inflation: the test detects instabilities for the ADL model when several predictors are used (e.g. interest rates and real money when predicting output growth and exchange rates, capacity utilization and M1 when predicting inflation).
 The instabilities mostly affect the second (non-central) moments of the PITs.
-In addition, there is also evidence of instability in the predictive densities of BMA, BMA-MC3, and BVAR models when predicting output growth.
-On the other hand, there is no evidence of instability in the predictive densities of the simple average, BMA-OLS and factor models.
-For the case of inflation, models based on pooling result in stable densities as well, with the
+In addition, there is evidence of instability in the predictive density of BMA, BMA-MC3, as well as BVAR models when predicting output growth.
+On the other hand, there is no evidence of instability in predictive densities of simple average, BMA-OLS and factor models.
+For the case of inflation, models based on pooling result in stable densities as well, with the exception of BMA-OLS and BMA-MC3 models.
+The break dates reported for h = 1 correspond to the Great Moderation.
+Given that the sub-sample based analysis relies on Bonferroni bounds, we do not report break dates for h = 4.

-20 As an alternative, one could also implement the BDS test of Broock, Scheinkman, and Dechert (1996).
-The BDS test is a non-parametric test of the null hypothesis of independent and identical distribution against an unspecified alternative, and operates by reshuffling the observations.
+20As an alternative, one could implement the BDS test by Broock, Scheinkman and Dechert (1987).
+The BDS test is a non-parametric test of the null hypothesis of independent and identical distribution against an unspecified alternative and operates by reshuffling the observations.